Address: Alvar Aallon tie 4, 27500 Eura, Finland Open Google map

 Arriving to Eura

-Eura is located in Satakunta region, approximately 215 kilometres from Helsinki.
+Eura is located within Satakunta region, approximately 215 kilometres from Helsinki.
 Travelling to Eura by public transportation is easiest either with Matkahuolto or Onnibus buses.
 From the bus station in Eura the distance to the Kauttua Ruukinpuisto Works is approximately 4 km.
-You will find a taxi station right besides the bus station.
+You will find a taxi station right beside the bus station.
 You can also reach taxi service by calling +358 600 300 33.

 Download a PDF-map of kauttua Ruukinpuisto Works from here